THE DOVER WAR MEMORIAL PROJECT

 McDonald, W.

 William McDonald.
-He was killed by a shell on 9 September 1940, aged 54, at his home at 5 Clarence Lawn.
-He was the "darling husband" of Cicely Sophie McDonald.
+A boilermaker, he was killed by a shell on 9 September 1940, aged 54, at his home at 5 Clarence Lawn.
+He was the "darling husband" of Cicely Sophie McDonald, formerly Gudgen.
+The couple had married in 1922.
+In 1911 the then Miss Gudgen had been working in the box office at the Hippodrome in Dover.

-His funeral was on 14th September at St Mary's, and his wife laid a floral tribute "To my darling husband, from his sorrowing Wife".
+His funeral was on 14 September at St Mary's, Dover.
+29 WG.
+His wife laid a floral tribute "To my darling husband, from his sorrowing Wife"

 McGuire, E. L.

 Ernest Lionel McGuire.
 He was aged 15 when he died at Folkestone Road on 12 September 1944.
-He was the son of John Joseph McGuire, of 27 Clarendon Road.
+He was the son of John Joseph McGuire and his wife Amy, formerly Amos, of 27 Clarendon Road.
+The couple had married in 1912.

 McKenzie, D.

-His funeral was held on 27th March, with the first part of the service at the Methodist Chruch, in London Road.
-He was buried from 69 Barton Road, in grave 18 QV.
+His funeral was held on 27 March, with the first part of the service at the Methodist Church, in London Road.
+He was buried from 69 Barton Road at Charlton, Dover in grave 18 QV.
 His coffin was draped with the Union Flag.
-Along with his family there were a large number of work colleagues and managers, with representatives from the Oddfellows Manchester Union Club, the Conserviative Club, from Women's Own at London Road, and from the Freemason Peace and Harmony Lodge, No 199.
+Along with his family there were a large number of work colleagues and managers, with representatives from the Oddfellows Manchester Union Club, the Conservative Club, from Women's Own at London Road, and from the Freemason Peace and Harmony Lodge, No 199

 FW Mead grave, by Simon ChambersFW Mead, name stone, by Simon ChambersMead, F. W.

-Fred Wilshaw Mead.
+Frederick Wilshaw Mead.
 He was a smallholder, and died on 10 September 1944, aged 53, at London Road.
-He was the husband of Dorothy Adelaide Mead, of 7 De Burgh Street. and the son of the late Mr. and Mrs. Mead, of Hull.
-He was buried at Charlton, Dover on 16th September, 23 TT.
+He was the husband of Dorothy Adelaide Mead, of 7 De Burgh Street. and the son of the late Mr and Mrs Mead, of Hull.
+He was buried on 16 September at Charlton, Dover.
+23 TT

 The inscriptions on the grave read: